AljoschaMeyer/pavo-bootstrap/reference.md

 3. A number of *static checks* guarantees that the obtained value is a valid pavo program.
 4. The program value is *evaluated* into the final result.

+**Status of this Document**: Apart from some macros, everything should be precisely specified.
+It's not particularly well-written, but it should be sufficiently precise (except for those macros...).

 ## Values

 Values are the entities that the pavo programming language manipulates.
 Programming is about telling the machine how to derive new values from old ones.
 While hardware typically only knows about zeros and ones, pavo presents a more high-level interface to the programmer.
 The set of pavo values consists of the following things: